 Pain symptoms can be relieved by acupuncture, both acute and chronic, from headaches to lower back pain, or tennis elbow to plantar fasciitis.

-Claire has studied with Bob Doane, Philip Weeks, Dr Anthony Lombardi, Richard Hazel and Dr Jeremy Steiner.
+Claire has studied with Bob Doane, Philip Weeks, Dr Anthony Lombardi, Richard Hazel, Dr Jeremy Steiner and Chris Volesky.
 She performs a physical assessment based on Dr Lombardi’s EXSTORE® system to identify areas of pain, tension and restricted movement and practices a combination of local Motor Point and trigger point (dry needling) acupuncture, along with Distal Needling Acupuncture, Dr Tan’s Balance Method, Master Tung, Auricular and Electro Acupuncture.

 So don’t be alarmed if treatment for a stiff neck is by placing needles in your ankle or treatment for elbow pain includes the treatment of neck and shoulders!

 “He who treats the site of pain is often lost”

 Dr. Karel Lewit, Neurologist